Wasp nest control - how we kill wasp nests?

-Yes common wasps do build nests in old vole and rabbit burrows, under walls, patios, just about anywhere that they can fit and where it is dry with enough space for them to build their nest.How can you tell if a wasp nest is active?
+Yes, common wasps do build nests in old vole and rabbit burrows, under walls, patios, just about anywhere that they can fit and where it is dry with enough space for them to build their nest.How can you tell if a wasp nest is active?

-If you have found a wasp or hornet nest and you are unsure if it is "alive".
-From a safe distance take a moment and just watch the nest, if it is active you will see wasps leaving and returning to the nest, also you will see wasps crawling over the exterior of the nest as they make repairs and add nest material.
+If you have found a wasp or hornet nest and you are unsure if it is "live".
+From a safe distance take a moment and watch the nest, if it is active you will see wasps leaving and returning to the nest; also you will see wasps crawling over the exterior of the nest as they make repairs and add nest material.

 Please take a look at our other pages for further assistance in identifying wasp and hornet nests

-You will know if you are allergic to wasp and bee stings when you arrive at hospital in an ambulance after being stung.
+You will know if you are allergic to wasp and bee stings when you arrive at the hospital in an ambulance after being stung.

-We charge a flat fee of £40.00 to treat a Wasp or Hornet nest regardless of its location.
+We charge a set fee of £50.00 to treat a Wasp or Hornet nest regardless of its location.